 Depending on the specific organ systems involved, an umbilical, abdominal, and synovial ultrasound examination; arterial blood gas analysis; arthrocentesis; cerebrospinal centesis; and chest, abdominal, and distal limb radiographs are indicated.
 Advanced diagnostic imaging techniques (eg, CT of the distal limbs in foals with septic arthritis) may also help with prognosis.

 Serum IgG levels should be measured in any questionably sick neonate to eliminate inadequate transfer of passive immunity as a risk factor for sepsis.
 IgG levels <200 mg/dL indicate complete failure of passive transfer of maternal antibodies, whereas IgG levels >800 mg/dL are considered normal.

 A positive blood culture confirms the presence of bacteremia in septic foals, but a negative culture does not exclude the possibility of infection.
-Differential diagnoses include neonatal encephalopathy (see Hypoxic Ischemic Encephalopathy), hypoglycemia, hypothermia, neonatal isoerythrolysis (see Alloimmune Hemolysis), white muscle disease (see Nutritional Myopathies in Ruminants and Pigs), prematurity or immaturity, neonatal pneumonia, and uroperitoneum (see Uroperitoneum in Foals).
+Differential diagnoses include neonatal encephalopathy (see Neonatal Encephalopathy), hypoglycemia, hypothermia, neonatal isoerythrolysis (see Alloimmune Hemolysis), white muscle disease (see Nutritional Myopathies in Ruminants and Pigs), prematurity or immaturity, neonatal pneumonia, and uroperitoneum (see Uroperitoneum in Foals).

 Treatment, Control, and Prevention